john-b-edwards/similarityTool/README.md

 If using Off functions, scroll down to the bottom of the screen below the table.
 In the list on the far left, scroll down and select "BB%", then click on the "To Right" arrow.
 Repeat this for "K%".
 Then click on "create custom table", and then click on "Export data".

+If using Pitching functions, select "BB/9" and "K/9" instead of "BB%" and "K%".

 Please note that datasheets with batted ball data and K% and BB% are compatible with ***both Off and BB***.
 If you are missing BB% and K% data, Off functions will not work.
+Pitching functions require "K/9" and "BB/9" to work properly.

 In both cases, you should end up with a CSV of either BB or Off data.
 Import the CSV as a dataset by going from `File -> Import Dataset -> From Text (readr)... ` and select the CSV of the batted ball data.
 Feel free to name it something simple like "battedBallData".